pianomanfrazier/techblog/content/post/elm-calculator-book/05-decimals.md

                 { model | currentNum = model.currentNum ++ "." }
 ```

-Now we just need to be able to input negative numbers and we will have a fully functioning calculator.
+Now we need to be able to input negative numbers and we will have a fully functioning calculator.
 The next chapter will add negative number support.